rado0x54/pysnoo/README.md

 ## Disclaimer
 Please use this library at your own risk and make sure that you do not violate the [Terms of Service of HappiestBaby](https://www.happiestbaby.com/pages/terms-of-service).

+## Supported Versions
+Note, this library currently does not support Python 3.9 since